 Email is the official method of communication at Salem State, therefore you are expected to check your account regularly.

 Salem State University offers many ways for students and families to pay for their education.
 Most people begin by applying for financial aid and confirming their award letter.
 If financial aid does not cover the entire cost of attending, the university has other options to help students pay their bill.

-For information on estimating your bill use this tool: ESTIMATE Your Undergraduate Tuition (Worksheet)
+For information on estimating your bill, use the Estimate Your Undergraduate Tuition Worksheet.